Drakkar-Software/OctoBot-Docs/Developers/Developer-Guide.md

     file in any repo and it will be taken into account in your other PyCharm run profiles runners from other open OctoBot repo.
 This is useful when running tests.
-If you skip this, you will need to install every OctoBot module with pip and won\'t be able to edit their code.
+If you skip this, you will need to install every OctoBot module with pip and won't be able to edit their code.

     [![python dependencies](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/python_dependencies.png)](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/python_dependencies.png)

-6. For each OctoBot\'s repository: install missing dependencies in requirements.txt and dev\_requirements.txt. **Warning** do not install the requirements related to the previously downloaded repositories or your python runner will use them instead of your
+6. For each OctoBot's repository: install missing dependencies in requirements.txt and dev\_requirements.txt. **Warning** do not install the requirements related to the previously downloaded repositories or your python runner will use them instead of your